-The Whitsundays, example itinerary for Whitsunday Bullet.
-To maximize your time at Whitehaven Beach, the Captain may head North first towards Hayman Island for snorkelling and scuba diving, before going to Whitsunday Island early afternoon.
+To maximize your time at Whitehaven Beach, the Captain may head North first towards Hook Island for snorkelling, before going to Whitsunday Island early afternoon, or head to the beach first, either way you will get to visit both locations!

 Airlie Beach Pickups and Courtesy Bus Transfers